ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 # Check Job Titles At The Door

 - Job titles don't apply in projects
-- Not talking about hierarchy
+- No hierarchy in community
-- Because we don't have one
+- Projects don't have hierarchy
   - Each project is separate
   - Each PMC member gets one vote